 What did you mean by Coaching with Anxiety & Depression?

-I wouldn’t promote/endorse coaching to ‘beat’ or ‘overcome’ anxiety/depression.
+On the other hand, it means coaching someone with anxiety/depression, though I wouldn’t promote/endorse coaching to ‘beat’ or ‘overcome’ it.
 I wouldn’t consider working with someone who had that as their major goal.
-But I would say that once any threatening medical factors were ruled out, and they still felt ‘functional’ in their personal and professional lives, that we could possibly work together on many other things that will improve their experience of life while still having anxiety/depression.
+But I would say that once any threatening medical factors were ruled out, and they still felt ‘functional’ in their personal and professional lives, that we could possibly work together on many other things that will improve their experience of life while still living with anxiety/depression.

 What really helps is to become more educated about anxiety/depression with the purpose of reducing fear.
 Fear itself is a major stressor and creates a feedback loop within the mind-body.
 We can help ourselves to reduce the fear and panic associated with anxiety/depression through gaining knowledge.
 For instance, mindfulness skills can help us detach from our experiences while maintaining compassion towards the parts of us that are suffering.